33 C

 Anthony Albanese and Peter Malinauskas on Thursday unveiled a 2.4 billion Australian dollars (1.5 billion U.S. dollars) support package for the steelworks in the SA town of Whyalla.

-It comes after Malinauskas on Wednesday forced the owner of the steelworks, a subsidiary of the multinational Gupta Family Group (GFG) Alliance, into administration over tens of millions of dollars in unpaid debts to creditors, including the state government.
+Malinauskas forced the owner of the steelworks into administration due to unpaid debts of tens of millions of dollars to creditors, including the state government.
+Over 4,000 jobs are at risk if the steelworks cease operations.

 Albanese and Malinauskas on Thursday said the support package would ensure that staff and creditors are paid while administrators find a new owner for the business.